kozzy97/kozzy97.github.io/publications.markdown

 - [The Future Is Computational Comparative Cognition (2024)](https://doi.org/10.3819/ccbr.2024.190009) *Accepted in CCBR*.
 We argue that comparative cognition needs computational modelling.
 - [Replications, comparisons, sampling and the problem of representativeness in animal cognition research (2021)](https://pmc.ncbi.nlm.nih.gov/articles/PMC7610843/).
 We tackle the problems of generalizability and representativeness in empirical animal cognition research.

+In evolutionary biology, I have just one contribution from my time as post-doc on the [*Major Transitions in the Evolution of Cognition](https://www.templetonworldcharity.org/projects-resources/project-database/0539):
+- [Exploring Major Transitions in the Evolution of Biological Cognition With Artificial Neural Networks](https://arxiv.org/abs/2509.13968). *Under review*.
+We use artificial grammar learning and artificial neural networks to empirically evaluate to proposed major transitions in the evolution of biological cognition.

 In linguistics, I continue to dream of making a sizeable contribution.
 For now, I have contributed to:
 - [Metatheoretical linguistics: A philosopher’s guide (2024)](https://bioling.psychopen.eu/index.php/bioling/article/view/15915). *Accepted in Biolinguistics* We review Ryan Nefdt's *The Philosophy of Theoretical Linguistics* (2024), giving a balanced account of its achievements and its shortcomings over the course of 15 pages.
 - [Oops, I Did It Again: A typology of phonological iterativity (2021)](https://yale.app.box.com/s/apgexsa39cbj7k0lr1qcdl0hs9ogyer1) *Accepted at the Penn Linguistics Conference*.
 We present several examples and a formal analysis of iterative phonological rule applications in the phonological systems of the world's languages.
 I really only contributed a small amount - it was nice that the co-authors had me on-board!